PAHO Wants An Organized Regional Response To Prevent, Treat Hepatitis

 “With this report we began to visualize the actual disease situation in the region, and we provide tools for the countries so they can make informed decisions to guide their policies in this area, especially now that interventions are available for the prevention of hepatitis B and to cure hepatitis C, “Ghidinelli said.

-In addition, an estimated 65,000 people are infected every year with hepatitis C. Although new treatments available have the potential to cure about 90% of people infected with hepatitis C, and reduce the risk of death due to liver cancer or cirrhosis, they are still not accessible to all because of their high cost, and only 19 countries fund them, the report said.
+In addition, an estimated 65,000 people are infected every year with hepatitis C. Although new treatments available have the potential to cure about 90 percent of people infected with hepatitis C, and reduce the risk of death due to liver cancer or cirrhosis, they are still not accessible to all because of their high cost, and only 19 countries fund them, the report said.

 In 2015, the Ministers of Health of the Americas agreed on a series of measures to prevent and control viral hepatitis infection through the PAHO Regional Plan for Viral Hepatitis 2015-2019, with emphasis on hepatitis B and C. The global goal is to end hepatitis as a public health problem by 2030.